Welcome, first-year students!

 Ask the PI these questions about lab culture

-- How many historically marginalized students have you mentored and where are they now?
+- How many students have you mentored and where are they now?

 - What is your mentoring philosophy?

-- How does your lab culture support anti-racism?
+- How does your lab culture support student success?

 - How are your trainees’ personal identities celebrated and affirmed by you and members of your lab?